alexadam/img-encode/README.md

 2. go to the '/img-encode' folder

-3. copy 'monalisa.jpg' to the '/v2-js' folder

-4. open '/v2-js/index.html' in Firefox
+3. open '/v2-js/index.html' in Firefox

-5. click on 'Load Image...' then on 'Create'
+4. click on 'Open Image...' then on 'Encode'

-6. After a few seconds you will be prompted to save the generated 'result.wav' (audio) file
+5. After a few seconds you will be prompted to save the generated 'result.wav' (audio) file

-7. Open 'result.wav' with Sonic Visualizer then click on 'Layer -> add Spectrogram'
+6. Open 'result.wav' with Sonic Visualizer then click on 'Layer -> add Spectrogram'

 ## Credits